-On March 28, 2025, Oceana Canada and the City of Toronto FIFA Secretariat co-hosted a half-day workshop to explore the feasibility of implementing reuse systems at stadiums and large event venues in Toronto and Vancouver to reduce unnecessary single-use waste.
-The goal of the workshop was to learn about the reuse operations available in FIFA World Cup 2026 (FWC26) host cities and how host city venues could become zero-waste.
+On March 28, 2025, Oceana Canada and the City of Toronto FIFA Secretariat co-hosted a halfday workshop to explore the feasibility of implementing reuse systems at stadiums and large event venues in Toronto and Vancouver to reduce unnecessary single-use waste.
+The goal of the workshop was to learn about the reuse operations available in FIFA World Cup 26[TM] (FWC26[TM]) host cities and how host city venues could become zero-waste.

-Local stakeholders had already expressed concern about the volume of single-use waste expected at FWC26 related events.
-The workshop brought together subject matter experts and decision-makers across environmental policy, sustainability, venue operations, food and beverage systems, reuse operations, and event management to explore how reuse systems could support both sustainability and FWC26 legacy goals.
+Local stakeholders had already expressed concern about the volume of single-use waste expected at FWC26[TM] related events.
+The workshop brought together subject matter experts and decision-makers across environmental policy, sustainability, venue operations, food and beverage systems, reuse operations, and event management to explore how reuse systems could support both sustainability and the legacy goals of Canadian FWC26[TM] host cities.